soerenengels/kirby-steady/docs/oauth/flow.md

 ## 2. Process Callback

 The callback will be processed in the plugins callback route.
-With the received authentication an access token is requested and saved to a newly created Kirby $user with an client.yml blueprint (or as configured in the options).
-The $user gets automatically logged in.
+With the received authentication an access token is requested and saved to a cookie.
+As long as this cookie persists, the User is logged in.

 ## 3. Work with the authenticated Steady user

 Now you have the oportunity to get the current User `$steady->oauth()->user()` or the current users Subscription `$steady->oauth()->subscription()` data.

+You can also use the bouncer snippet, to handle different users states: visitor, steady user and member of the publication.

 ## 4. Logout user